Pence tries to declare coronavirus over as Trump pushes reopening and campaigning - Local News 8

 “The increase in daily deaths really starts to gather more momentum from mid-September, onwards,” Murray said.

-And Dr. Robert Redfield, the director of the US Centers for Disease Control and Prevention, warned of the importance of the flu vaccine in the context of a second wave earlier this month, telling a House Appropriations Committee hearing: “If a second wave of coronavirus hits when flu season is under way, it could really strain hospitals.”
+And Dr. Robert Redfield, the director of the CDC, warned of the importance of the flu vaccine in the context of a second wave earlier this month, telling a House Appropriations Committee hearing: “If a second wave of coronavirus hits when flu season is under way, it could really strain hospitals.”

 Pence touts roughly 500,000 tests performed each day, and 23 million tests total, in the op-ed, though that is far short of what experts say is needed.
 He also claimed that the US is “well on our way to having a viable vaccine by the fall,” though Dr. Anthony Fauci has suggested that timeline is too soon.

-Note: This story has been updated with additional reporting Tuesday evening.